 Robotic Laparoscopic Gastric Bypass in Birmingham, AL

-Board-certified general surgeon, Dr. Cameron Askew received her bariatric training during residency under several of the best bariatric surgeons in the state.
+Board-certified general surgeon, Dr. Cameron Askew received her bariatric training during residency under several of the best bariatric surgeons in the state of Alabama.
 Dr. Askew is committed to surgical excellence by using the least-invasive, and most-effective means to care for her patients.
 She has a strong compassion for and commitment to obesity and weight-loss surgery as obesity is the #1 healthcare issue of our society.
-Call our office in Birmingham, AL today to see if Robotic Laparoscopic Gastric Bypass is right for you!
+Call our weight loss surgery office in Birmingham, AL at (205) 874-9780 today to see if robotic laparoscopic gastric bypass surgery is right for you!

 Laparoscopic Roux-en-y Gastric Bypass helps morbidly obese patients lose significant amounts of weight without gaining it back.
 Most patients lose 70-80% of their excess body weight and keep it off for more than five years.
 To be successful long-term patients must adhere to an active and healthy lifestyle after surgery.